YolandaCooper2505626/sol./README.md

 Updated styling and themes - v1.2.4
 Updated README with new instructions - build 540
 Fixed memory management issue - update 22
+Added new feature for better user experience - build 291